-These policies do not apply to Gainesville Regional Utilities or the Gainesville Community Redevelopment Agency, each of which may have adopted real property policies, procedures or guidelines to govern its transactions.
-Further, these policies do not apply to any acquisition or disposition of property between or among the City, Gainesville Regional Utilities or the Gainesville Community Redevelopment Agency.
+These policies do not apply to Gainesville Regional Utilities, which may have adopted real property policies, procedures, or guidelines to govern its transactions.
+Further, these policies do not apply to any acquisition or disposition of property between or among the City and Gainesville Regional Utilities.

-These policies are not intended, nor shall they be interpreted, to replace, supercede, amend or create a conflict with any other local, state or federal legal requirements that are applicable to any particular transaction.
+These policies are not intended, nor shall they be interpreted, to replace, supersede, amend, or create a conflict with any other local, state, or federal legal requirements that are applicable to any particular transaction.